 I found a “Grant rant” video by author (and person who appears to think he’s rather special) Grant Cardone.
 He explains that “the way to avoid negative and distractive people is to vibrate at a rate so fast, that you’re out in front of them.”
 I think that might be called having a seizure, but then what do I know?

 There’s an article on Inc. titled How to Obliterate the Negative People in Your Life.
 The author opens by saying “I don’t believe in negative people.”
 Dude, you just haven’t met me yet.
 That smooth intro is soon followed by: “It’s been my experience that the way to obliterate negative people in your life is to be the best version of yourself.”
 I don’t think that words means what he wants it to mean; Google conveniently tells us that it means “destroy utterly; wipe out.”
 I think there would probably be criminal charges associated with that kind of thing.

-An article on Power of Positivity says: “Negative people are similar to black holes in outer space – appearing from nowhere while attempting to engulf everything else around them.”
+An article on Power of Positivity says: “Negative people are similar to black holes in outer space—appearing from nowhere while attempting to engulf everything else around them.”
 Maybe the black holes are byproducts of the process of obliterating nonexistent people?
 And I don’t know if the author has ever watched a science video on Youtube, or seen that image of a real-life black hole, but black holes don’t just appear out of nowhere.

 Negative & crazy? 🙋♀️

 Now, I’m sure a fair bit of that was directed at people who are being negative about/towards you.
 However, the idea of “negative people” (which the Inc. author says don’t exist but do exist) seems to cast a pretty wide net.
-I’m fairly sure I would count as a “negative person” for these assorted folks, and also as a “crazy”.
+I’m fairly sure I would count as a “negative person” for these assorted folks, and also as a “crazy,” for that matter.